Skip to Main Content

 • Career Studies: 3- 6 Credits From Among the Following:

-• course Global Competencies in Education OR EDUC 216 Classroom Techniques Credits: 3
+• course Global Competencies in Education OR course Classroom Techniques Credits: 3

 • course Educational Psychology (license requirement) Credits: 3